A complete guide to using an AI agent with Confluence in 2026

 So, what's the best move for your team?
 Let’s do a quick recap of the options:

-Built-in (Atlassian Intelligence): A decent starting point for internal documentation and workflows, but it’s too disconnected and limited for teams that talk to customers all day.
+1. Built-in (Atlassian Intelligence): A mature and trusted starting point for internal documentation and workflows, offering reliable features for the whole team.

-Build-your-own: Gives you total control but is incredibly expensive, complicated, and time-consuming for almost everyone.
+2. Build-your-own: Gives you total control but is a significant investment in time and engineering resources.

-Integrated (eesel AI): The sweet spot.
-It’s powerful, quick to set up, and connects all your knowledge to deliver a genuinely intelligent and automated support experience.
+3. Integrated (eesel AI): A powerful middle ground that connects all your knowledge sources to deliver a specialized and automated support experience.

-While Confluence is a great place to store information, you unlock its true potential when you connect it to the rest of your tools.
-An integrated AI agent doesn’t just search Confluence; it turns your company’s entire collective knowledge into a tool that solves customer problems in seconds.
+While Confluence is an industry-leading place to store information, you unlock its true potential when you connect it to the rest of your tools.
+An integrated AI agent turns your company's entire collective knowledge into a tool that solves customer problems in seconds.

 Give your team the knowledge they need instantly

-Ready to break down your knowledge silos and give your support team an AI that works across all your apps?
+Ready to unify your knowledge and give your support team an AI that works across all your apps?

 Try eesel AI for free and see how it can turn your Confluence knowledge into instant, automated resolutions.